HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	Protocol-Oriented Programming (POP) is a programming paradigm that emphasizes the use of protocols (interfaces) to define behaviors, rather than relying solely on inheritance from base classes.
-It’s about composing functionality through protocols instead of creating deep class hierarchies.
+It's about composing functionality through protocols instead of creating deep class hierarchies.

 	Swift is designed with protocol-oriented programming in mind and encourages this approach as an alternative to object-oriented programming (OOP).